Nexus-Mods/NexusMods.MnemonicDB/docs/index.md

 Attributes and transactions are also entities, and are put into a separate `partition` via a prefix on their ids.
 The top byte of an ID is the partition, the actual value of these partition prefixes don't matter much, but it should be noted that the first partition is the partition for attributes, so at any time a quick check of the first byte in an entity id can tell us if it's an attribute id or not.

-Data is stored in an abstract "block store".
-This store does not need to be highly optimized as the framework performs heavy amounts of caching and only rarely writes to the store.
+Data is stored in several indexes which can be queried to find a specific datom (or datom that is closest to a specific datom), from there the data is stored in a sorted set so iterators can move forward and backwards through the data.
+By varying the order in which the parts of the datoms are sorted, we can efficently navigate through a model.